 A role model differs from a mentor because there is typically less interaction—or the opposite, constant interaction because you work closely with them.
 Whether you are monitoring them from up close or afar, you should take note of what makes them successful.

 My first real taste in a role model was a peer of mine named John.
 John was the person who swapped jobs with me when I was told I needed to do something different after my first managerial stint.
-John was the computer programmer who was looking for a change.
+John was a computer programmer who was looking for a change.
 I was the manager not cutting it in the eyes of the leadership.
 Apparently, the timing was perfect.
 I disliked John for a variety of reasons.
 First, he was right next door and I saw every move he made.
 Second, he was a nice guy and people seemed to be having fun and working harder for him than they had for me.
 I realized my distaste was actually jealousy.
 I began to watch him from next door with a new lens and began to learn what I had done wrong when I had overseen the team.

 Many of the things he was doing to earn the respect of the people came down to managing the details.
 He was spending individual time with the people and maximizing his floor presence.
-He was practicing what I now see as fundamental in people management, but was too close—or too inexperienced—to practice it when I first started managing.
+He was practicing what I now see as fundamental in people management but was too close—or too inexperienced—to practice it when I first started managing.
 I was learning to study John in action, and it was fascinating.
 I began to understand that he was an unintentional role model who was teaching me.
 Watching his success early on was hard for me.
 As the years went on, I started to do what I had seen him do and began to see my own similar success.
 I began to make sure that I included this story in all of my mentoring sessions and leadership teaching sessions.

 I have since targeted other role models based on my specific needs.
 The person who first called me a cynic has taught me about accountability, ownership, and leadership.
 At a social gathering, my wife asked him what he liked about his job.
 His response was simple and concise.
 He said, “I like being accountable.
 I like making decisions.”
-He is a true leader who understands that people depend on his direction and his ability to make decisions, and then act on them.
+He is a true leader who understands that people depend on his direction and his ability to make decisions and then act on them.
 He is also a fantastic leader and communicator who can rally a group of people to go on any difficult mission together.
 In the worst of times, people turn to him for a clear and motivational message that leaves no question as to which way they should go.

 I have a good friend who I met early in my career.
 He taught me how to be selfless and giving.
 Additionally, he was the person who looked past all of the negative perceptions others had of me.
 He took a chance on me when I was young and inexperienced.
-He took an active approach to listening to my ideas and wanted to know my opinions to make the business better.
+He took an active approach to listen to my ideas and wanted to know my opinions to make the business better.
 He trusted me and respected me, even when I still felt people were out to get me.
 He gave me a sense of confidence that I truly could be a leader.

 There are countless other role models who have taught me the value of technical job knowledge and being an industry leader in certain banking fields.
 There are other leaders who have taught me the value of being straightforward and speaking from the heart.
 There are still others who inspire me and give me confidence just by watching them.